In a Dream (film): Reviews

-"What began as a look at a father's art becomes an unintended record of an American family's dissolution in director Jeremiah Zagars lovingly made, clear-eyed documentary.
+"What began as a look at a father's art becomes an unintended record of an American family's dissolution in director Jeremiah Zagar's lovingly made, clear-eyed documentary.
 Though Isaiah Zagar is a devoted dad and talented artist, his inner life is as splintered as his mosaic tile creations.
 After raising two sons - we see one, the director's brother, in the midst of drug rehab - Isaiah begins a relationship with his assistant as his astounded wife tries to figure out her increasingly idiosyncratic husband.
 The power of Zagar's camera also prompts his dad to drudge up painful childhood memories and wonder where his life is headed.
 Even in an era of 24-hour confessional TV, this look into complex emotions is gripping."